phamvmnhut/youtube-video-sharing-backend/README.md

 ```
 yarn dev
 ```
 2. Access the application in a web browser
+We have a frontend app run in port 8080 and rails app run in port 3000
 - Open your browser in http://localhost:8080
 3. Run test
 ```
 rspec
 ```
 ## (BE/FS) Docker Deployment: Instructions for deploying the application using Docker, including building the Docker image and running containers (optional for Backend developer)
-| Current guide is for reference only.
-Because it contains some bugs.
+- We use docker-compose to deploy this project with some config in docker-compose.yml file.
+We use directly redis, postgresql image with alpine tag to have a smallest zise.
+And with rails app and nextjs, we use build more layer to optimize the size of image.
 - Create a new file for env named .env and setup some information
 ```
 YOUTUBE_API_KEY = <your-youtube-api-key>
 ```
 - Edit some information in docker-compose for your purpose:
-  + Setup some export port for service such as nextjs, nginx, or rails
+  + Setup some export port for service such as nextjs, or rails
   + Setup some evironment for postgresql database: url, password, username
   + Setup SECRET_KEY_BASE

-- Edit nginx.config
-| <strong>Current bug in here</strong>
 - Run build docker-compose
 ```
 docker-compose build